-“Okay, so is it supposed to hurt?” came the text from my mom days after I ordered her to hop on Amazon and buy one of these tiny torture devices like the excellent daughter I am.
-Answer: well, yes.
+“OK, so is it supposed to hurt?” came the text from my mom days after I ordered her to hop on Amazon and buy one of these tiny torture devices like the excellent daughter I am.
+Answer: Well, yes.

 On a pain scale from eyebrow threading to bone marrow donation, it’s around pap-smear-level discomfort.
 Imagine rubbing a spool with hundreds of tiny needles all over your face, because that is exactly what you’re doing.
 I should have taken the hint from the “After Cleaning Off the Blood” photo on dermarollerinfo.com (but in all seriousness, my face hasn’t bled at all—it’s just gone redder than that time I wore expired sunscreen in Playa del Carmen).

 All biases aside, I’m a dermarolling convert.
-I go to sleep redder than Trump in his “Make America Great Again” hat and wake up my usual piglet Pantone, skin baby- (fine, toddler-)smooth and fine-line free.
+I go to sleep redder than Trump in his “Make America Great Again” hat and wake up my usual pink Pantone, skin baby-smooth and fine-line-free.
 The biggest difference has been in the parenthetical lines bracketing either side of my mouth—after four rolling “treatments,” the creases have noticeably relaxed.